 Contact her office at email@example.com

 Residential Director and Liaison to ALPHA School

 Marvin completed his undergraduate degree at Lee University in Pastoral Ministry in 2008 and completed his Master’s Degree in Clinical Mental Health Counseling at the Pentecostal Theological Seminary in 2013.
-Marvin is currently a PhD student at Walden University specializing in Public Policy and Administration with a completion date of 2018.
+Marvin is currently a PhD student at Walden University specializing in Public Policy and Administration with a completion date of 2019.
 Prior to working at SMCH, Marvin was a bi-vocational minister and student.
 Marvin has served in local congregations as a children’s pastor, youth pastor, administrative pastor, and has also served on a church plant team.
+Marvin is active in ministry at Purpose Church serving as a minister to the elementary age group.
 He is a licensed Exhorter in the Church of God and is pursuing the next level of ministry with the denomination.
 Among his successes are his family.
 Marvin and his wife Hannah were married in 2006 after meeting as Lee University students in 2005.
-Marvin and Hannah have four biological children and have adopted two teenage boys from the campus program in 2012.
-Marvin has served at SMCH since 2011 as Case Manager, Team Leader, Residential Support Coordinator, and was promoted to serve as the Director of Residential Services, August 2016.
-Marvin is anticipating completing his license as a professional counseling and mental health service provider in 2017.
+Marvin and Hannah have five biological children and have adopted two teenage boys from foster care in Tennessee.
+Marvin has served at SMCH since 2011 as Case Manager, Team Leader, Residential Support Coordinator, and was promoted to serve as the Residential Director, August 2016.
+Marvin is anticipating completing his license as a professional counseling and mental health service provider in 2019.